 To get all the details and more, just scroll on down below the break.

-look!
-If you’re going to be making music on your Android device, you’re
+Spotify: Free – Don’t give us that look!
+If you’re going to be making music on your Android device, you’re going to want to hear some of it first.

 At least, we sincerely hope you’re looking for influences!
 Otherwise, you’ll likely end up the laughing stock of BandCamp.